Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Prime Fish Species You'll Catch

-Lake Houston hosts an impressive variety of game fish that keeps anglers coming back:
+Lake Houston hosts an impressive variety of game fish that keeps anglers coming back throughout the year:

 Largemouth Bass average 1.5 to 3 pounds, though skilled anglers regularly catch bass in the low teens.
-The limited cover makes these fish more challenging to pattern but incredibly rewarding to catch.
+The limited cover in the main lake makes these fish more challenging to pattern but incredibly rewarding to catch.
+Focus on the upper river areas where submerged timber and structure concentrate fish.

 Best Lake Houston Fishing Spots and Access Points